aleksei-berezkin/typique/docs/ComposingClassNames.md

 The error text will inform that `'root'` doesn't match the `${varName}` pattern, and the quickfix will suggest to replace `'root'` with the `'button'` (`'button-0'`, `'button-1'`, etc.) class name.

+### When it's not possible to validate

+Typique cannot guarantee a correct validation in case of ambiguous patterns, such as:

+- Multiple `${varName}` placeholders
+- `${varName}` adjacent to something else that may contain alphanumeric characters
+- `${counter}` adjacent to something else that may contain numbers

+If your pattern is intentionally ambiguous, disable the validation by setting `validate: false`.

 ### ${varName} validation

-Typique allows contractions to the classnames, yet the first char of the used component must be same (case-insensitive) as in the variable name.
+Typique allows contractions to the classnames, yet the first char of the used component must be same as in the variable name.
+The comparison is case-insensitive.

 For example, for the `const lgRoundButtonClass`, the following classnames are valid:

-- ✅ `lg-round-button` (and `lg-round-button-0`, `lg-round-button-1`, etc. — omitted below)
+- ✅ `lg-Round-Button` (and `lg-round-button-0`, `lg-round-button-1`, etc. — omitted below)
+- ✅ `lg-round`
-- ✅ `round-bt`
+- ✅ `round-BT`
 - ✅ `rnd-btn`
-- ✅ `l-r-b`
+- ✅ `L-R-B`

 The following class names are not valid, and will be suggested to fix: